Using Binders To Remove Toxins

 Binders Known To Bind Particular Mycotoxins Well

+Clays are most effective in binding small-sized polar molecules.
 Aflatoxins are bound by clays such as montmorillonite, Sodium and Calcium bentonite, (lots of studies with the calcium montmorillonite clay called Novasil™ that is fed to animals in their feed) and clinoptilolite.
 Gliotoxins may also be bound by bentonite clay.

-Ochratoxin is bound directly to cholestyramine as well as to bile acids.
+Ochratoxin is bound directly to cholestyramine.

 Fumonisins have been shown to bind to cholestyramine (85%) better than activated charcoal (62%) or bentonite (12%) or celite (0) in vitro.
 However, petri dish testing does not always equate to what happens in the body.
 The in body testing for binders of fumonisins has not been very fruitful.
 In a study of rats fed fumonison there was a significant reduced effect from treatment with cholestyramine.
 Enzymes are currently being used in farm animals for fumonisin with good success, and antioxidants should also be of use along with biotransformational pathway support.